anion gap low

 In my work, I very rarely encounter an anion gap low value.
 A very low anion gap is very rare.
 It is usually a one-time occurrence, but less often recurring.

-• In a classic JAMA study of over 67,000 electrolyte panels at Massachusetts General Hospital, only 0.8% of results showed a low anion gap (<8 mEq/L), and only 19 patients had it consistently low, according to the JAMA study [4].
+• In a classic JAMA study of over 67,000 electrolyte panels at Massachusetts General Hospital, only 0.8% of results showed a low anion gap (<8 mEq/L), and only 19 patients had it consistently low [4].

-• A hospital-based study found decreased anion gap values in about 2.9% of hospitalized patients, shown in the PubMed abstract [3].
+• A hospital-based study found decreased anion gap values in about 2.9% of hospitalized patients [3].

 Main causes of anion gap low